Simpler Presentations for Many Fragments of Quantum Circuits: Completeness: from PROs to PROPs

-Before comparing presentations by translation, we require that source and target interpret into the same semantic subPROP of $\cat{FdHilb}$.
-Because we work with strict unitary equality, this alignment involves the scalar subgroup: for each semantic subPROP $\cat{C}\subseteq \cat{FdHilb}$, the set $S(\cat{C})$ records the global phases visible in that semantics.
+Because our semantics uses strict unitary equality rather than projective equality, global phases are visible.
+Equivalently, the scalar subgroup \(S(\cat{C})=\cat{C}(0,0)\) of the semantic PROP is part of the data that must match between source and target presentations.
+For our purposes, a scalar mismatch is therefore a mismatch between presentation conventions: the source convention makes fewer global phases explicit, while our convention keeps the standard gate matrices and records the extra phases as scalars.

-Two of the source completeness results use a smaller scalar subgroup than the one fixed in \cref{sec:circuits-relations}: \begin{itemize} \item in the qutrit Clifford case, the presentation of \cite{qutritclifford} uses an order-$6$ scalar subgroup, whereas our semantics uses an order-$12$ subgroup; and \item in the Clifford+CS case, the presentation of \cite{SelingerCliffordPlusCS} uses an order-$4$ scalar subgroup, whereas our qubit setting uses an order-$8$ subgroup. \end{itemize}
+Only two source completeness results require scalar adjustment.
+The qutrit Clifford presentation of \cite{qutritclifford} uses an order-\(6\) scalar subgroup whereas our semantics uses order \(12\), and the Clifford\(+CS\) presentation of \cite{SelingerCliffordPlusCS} uses order \(4\) whereas our qubit semantics uses order \(8\).
+In both cases we appeal to the scalar-refinement construction of Appendix~\ref{app:scalar-refinement}, which adjoins the missing scalar generator and is conservative by \cref{lem:scalar-refinement}.
+Source and target can then be compared inside the same semantic subPROP, while the refinement remains conservative on the old source signature.

-We therefore apply the scalar-refinement construction of Appendix~\ref{app:scalar-refinement}.
-Concretely, scalar refinement adjoins a new scalar generator of the desired order, together with equations relating it to the original scalar convention, so that the refined syntax interprets into the same scalar subgroup as our target semantics.
-By \cref{lem:scalar-refinement}, this refinement is conservative: it does not introduce new equalities between non-scalar circuits and preserves faithfulness of the interpretation functor.